- Find the cheapest flights to the Canaries by month

 Going to the Canary Islands?
 Find the best month to visit the Canary Islands based on the weather.

 Check the Canary Islands weather averages before you book your next holiday in 2018/2019.
-Today's maximum temperature in the Canary Islands is expected to be 21°C, while the average maximum temperature in April is 20°C. The holiday weather guide shown above is for Santa Cruz de Tenerife.
+Today's maximum temperature in the Canary Islands is expected to be 25°C, while the average maximum temperature in October is 24°C. The holiday weather guide shown above is for Santa Cruz de Tenerife.

 More about Canary Islands